Updated on January 13, 2021 by Lyric Fergusson

 Good for: A sensory-seeking toddler.

-Why it’s great: This magnetic board is the terrific for a toddler starting to learn letters.
+Why it’s great: This magnetic board is terrific for a toddler starting to learn letters.
 It comes with stamps AND stencils.
 It plays music, which toddlers love!
 It can also help teach young children how to write the letters in their names.
-This is a very engaging drawing board!
+This is a very engaging drawing board and provides your child with hours of fun.

 Keep in mind: This will spell your child’s name, but you must set this up when you first start it up.
 Also, it requires 2AA batteries.